MonkDev/monk-id-ruby/README.md

 Development
 -----------

+[Bundler](http://bundler.io) is used heavily for development, so be sure to have it installed along with a version of Ruby.

-Start by installing the development dependencies with Bundler:
+Once those are installed and working, installing the development dependencies:

 ```bash
 $ bundle
 ```

-This requires all subsequent commands be prepended with `bundle exec`, which has been ommitted for conciseness.
+This requires all subsequent commands be prepended with `bundle exec`, which has been ommitted for conciseness going forward.

 ### Tests